danjacobellis/EE445S-lab/docs/_sources/lab5/index.md.txt

 figure; spectrogram(not_scrambled,2^10,0,2^10,48000,'yaxis');
 ```

-4. Run the [receiver demo][] in MATLAB using the transmission that was not scrambled.
+4. Run the [receiver demo][2] in MATLAB using the transmission that was not scrambled.
 Try to adjust the parameters to recover the tree image. **Include the recovered tree image in your lab report using the best parameters you find.**

 ## Lab 5 instructions: week 2